Opinion | How the GOP is exploiting Democrats' self-imposed impeachment deadline

 The impeachment inquiry into President Donald J. Trump begins a new chapter this week with the House Judiciary Committee’s first round of hearings on Wednesday.
-The committee is first focusing on the “constitutional grounds for presidential impeachment,” and heard from a panel of impeachment experts on the topic.

-Who we didn't hear from at the hearing?
-President Donald Trump, senior administration officials or his lawyers.
+The committee first focused on the “constitutional grounds for presidential impeachment,” and heard from a panel of impeachment experts on the topic.
+On Thursday, House Speaker Nancy Pelosi, D-Calif., announced she was asking the House Judiciary Committee to proceed with drafting articles of impeachment against President Donald Trump.Pelosi is pushing full speed ahead with impeachment.
+This despite the fact that lawmakers (and the American public) have yet to hear from President Donald Trump, senior administration officials or his lawyers during this process.

 From the very start of the impeachment investigation, Democrats put themselves at a disadvantage by making it known they wanted to conclude the entire process by the end of the year.